dakshp07/react-wave-portal/README.md

 # Final Output:
 <img src="https://i.imgur.com/koMUwKD.png">

-The right panel shows the wavescnt, the txid and how the wave cnt is increasing with every wave.
+The right panel shows the wavescnt, the txid and how the wave count is increasing with every wave.